Configuring TLS Protect Cloud to use single sign on (SSO)¶

 -

-Know your SSO solution's information, which is required during configuration, so make sure you have this information handy before you begin:
+Know your SSO solution's information, which is required during configuration, so make sure you have this information available before you begin:

 -